emer/axon/README.md

 * `SSGiDend` = amount of SST+ somatostatin positive slow spiking inhibition applied to dendritic Vm (VmDend).
 * `Gak` = conductance of A-type K potassium channels.

+### Inhib Pools

+There is always at least one [`axon.Pool`](https://github.com/emer/axon/blob/master/axon/pool.go) pool of neurons over which inhibition is computed, and there can also be pools for subsets of neurons that correspond to hypercolumns (or max pooling in a convolutional neural network), and support more local inhibitory dynamics.

+* `FFsRaw`  = all feedforward incoming spikes into neurons in this pool -- raw aggregation.
+* `FBsRaw` = all feedback outgoing spikes generated from neurons in this pool -- raw aggregation.
+* `FFs`    = all feedforward incoming spikes into neurons in this pool, normalized by pool size.
+* `FBs`    = all feedback outgoing spikes generated from neurons in this pool, normalized by pool size.
+* `FSi`    = fast spiking PV+ fast integration of FFs feedforward spikes.
+* `SSi`    = slow spiking SST+ integration of FBs feedback spikes.
+* `SSf`    = slow spiking facilitation factor, representing facilitating effects of recent activity.
+* `FSGi`   = overall fast-spiking inhibitory conductance.
+* `SSGi`   = overall slow-spiking inhibitory conductance.
+* `Gi`     = overall inhibitory conductance = FSGi + SSGi.

 ### Synapse

 Neurons are connected via synapses parameterized with the following variables, contained in the [`axon.Synapse`](https://github.com/emer/axon/blob/master/axon/synapse.go) struct.
 The [`axon.Prjn`](https://github.com/emer/axon/blob/master/axon/prjn.go) contains all of the synaptic connections for all the neurons across a given layer -- there are no Neuron-level data structures in the Go version.